josevnz/kismet_home/RaspBerryPiWirelessSecurity/Wireless security using Raspberry PI 4, Kismet and Aircrack-ng.md

 * Is my wireless network secure?
 * How long would it take to an attacker to get in?

-I have a Raspberry 4 with Ubutu installed and decided to use the well know [Aircrack-ng](https://aircrack-ng.org/index.html) to find out.
+I have a Raspberry 4 with Ubuntu installed and decided to use the well-known [Aircrack-ng](https://aircrack-ng.org/index.html) to find out.

 In this article you will learn: